 What do clinical trial results mean?

-There are lots of ways for researchers to measure the results of clinical trials.
+Researchers can measure the results of clinical trials in different ways.
 Here are some of the terms they use.
 We have grouped them together into information about:

 What are end points?